jackbsteinberg/std-toast/README.md

   But allowing all interactive content is weird.
   (Note that it is for HTML validators/authors and does not impact the API.)

-Additionally,
-elements decorated with `slot="closebutton"` will show up inside the close button, replacing the default user-agent-provided close button UI.

 TODO([#17](https://github.com/jackbsteinberg/std-toast/issues/17)): what about title or icon?
 They could potentially also be accomodated, in a similar fashion.